Vek17/TabletopTweaks-Base/README.md

         * Lecturer adds Knowledge (World) and Persuasion to the list of her class skills.
 She can also use her Intelligence instead of Charisma while attempting Persuasion checks.

 ## Mythic Reworks
+* Mythic Feats
+    * Mythic Sneak Attack
+        * Your sneak attack dice are one size larger than normal.
+For example if you would normally roll d6s for sneak attacks you would roll d8s instead.

+ Mythic Feats
+    * Elemental Barrage
+        * Every time you deal elemental damage to a creature with a spell, you apply an elemental mark to it.
+If during the next three rounds the marked target takes elemental damage from any source with a different element, the target is dealt additional Divine damage.
+The damage is 1d6 per mythic rank of your character.

 * Aeon
     * Aeon Bane
         * Updates Aeon Bane's Icon.